mistakia/nano-community/docs/getting-started-users/storing/setup.md

 ## Setup a password manager

 Regardless of what wallet you use (software or hardware), you will need to back it up with a paper wallet.
-Using a password manager as a paper wallet to backup your seeds and secret keys provides the best mix of convenience, security, and durability.
+Using a password manager as a paper wallet to backup your secrets provides the best mix of convenience, security, and durability.

 You should be using a password manager for other reasons anyways.

 ### Setup KeePassXC

 Feel free to use whatever password manager you would like.
-KeePassXC is a good starter recommendation for the following reasons:
+KeePassXC is recommended for the following reasons:

-- offline
+- offline & local (you manage the password file)
-- allows you to manage/backup password file
 - open source
 - free
 - strong encryption